digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 upgrading record has in common with the upgraded record must be pairwise valid upgrades of the original types.

+Deleting a field leads to a validation error.

 Adding a field in the middle of the field sequence leads to a validation error.

+As a special case of the two points above, renaming a field leads to a validation error.

-Adding a non-optional field at the end of the field leads to a validation error.
+Adding a non-optional field at the end of the field sequence leads to a validation error.

 .. _examples-7: